martinleggewie/visual-tips-for-creating-schematic-diagrams/README.md

 Now, the **goal of a system diagram** is to explain how the structure of a system landscape looks like, and how the users interact with it.
 A system diagram is a visual communication tool, not more, not less.
-Its sole purpose is to explain the system landscape, and be the basis for dicussions.
+Its sole purpose is to explain the system landscape, and be the basis for discussions.

 A system diagram could look like something shown below: